SherineAwad/multiomicsGRN/README.md

 The **DEM results act as a bridge** between ATAC and RNA modalities.
 They make sure that downstream TF–target links are not just statistically correlated, but also **biologically plausible**.

+##### ✅ ✅ ✅ SNAKEMAKE is still running, more rules are under execution and in the way

 ## References